John Wooden: Indiana State University

 After World War II, Wooden coached at Indiana State Teachers College, later renamed Indiana State University, in Terre Haute, Indiana, from 1946 to 1948, succeeding his high school coach, Glenn M. Curtis.
-In addition to his duties as basketball coach, Wooden also coached baseball and served as athletic director, all while teaching and completing his master's degree in education.
+In addition to his duties as basketball coach, Wooden also coached baseball (1948 season, 7–7 record) and served as athletic director, all while teaching and completing his master's degree in education.
 In 1947, Wooden's basketball team won the Indiana Intercollegiate Conference title and received an invitation to the National Association of Intercollegiate Basketball (NAIB) National Tournament in Kansas City.
 Wooden refused the invitation, citing the NAIB's policy banning black players.
 One of Wooden's players, Clarence Walker, was a black man from East Chicago, Indiana.

 That same year, Wooden's alma mater Purdue University asked him to return to campus and serve as an assistant to then-head coach Mel Taube until Taube's contract expired, when Wooden would take over the program.
 Citing his loyalty to Taube, Wooden declined the offer, because this would have effectively made Taube a lame-duck coach.

 In 1948, Wooden again led Indiana State to the conference title.
-The NAIB had reversed its policy banning African-American players that year, and Wooden coached his team to the NAIB National Tournament final, losing to Louisville.
+The NAIB had reversed its policy banning black players that year, and Wooden coached his team to the NAIB National Tournament final, losing to Louisville.
 This was the only championship game a Wooden-coached team ever lost.
-That year, Walker became the first African-American to play in any post-season intercollegiate basketball tournament.
+That year, Walker became the first black player to play in any post-season intercollegiate basketball tournament.